renovate-bot/khulnasoft-lab-_-AiExec/docs/docs/Integrations/Google/integrations-google-big-query.md

 2. Create a service account in your Google Cloud project.
 For more information, see [Create a service account](https://developers.google.com/workspace/guides/create-credentials#service-account).
 3. Assign the **BigQuery Job User** role to your new account.
-This role allows Langflow to access BigQuery resources with the service account.
+This role allows Aiexec to access BigQuery resources with the service account.
 You may also need to allow access to your BigQuery dataset.
 For more information, see [BigQuery access control with IAM](https://cloud.google.com/bigquery/docs/access-control).
 4. To generate a new JSON key for the service account, navigate to your service account.
 5. Click **Add Key**, and then click **Create new key**.
 6. Under **Key type**, select **JSON**, and then click **Create**.
 A JSON private key file is downloaded to your machine.
-Now that you have a service account and a JSON private key, you need to configure the credentials in the Langflow BigQuery component.
+Now that you have a service account and a JSON private key, you need to configure the credentials in the Aiexec BigQuery component.

-## Configure credentials in the Langflow component
+## Configure credentials in the Aiexec component

-With your service account configured and your credentials JSON file created, follow these steps to authenticate the Langflow application.
+With your service account configured and your credentials JSON file created, follow these steps to authenticate the Aiexec application.

-1. Create a new project in Langflow.
+1. Create a new project in Aiexec.
 2. From the components sidebar, drag and drop the BigQuery component to your workspace.
 3. In the BigQuery component's **Upload Service Account JSON** field, click **Select file**.
 4. In the **My Files** pane, select **Click or drag files here**.